MOA 190 - Healthcare Administration » Spring 2022 » Exam 6

 An unexpected reaction to a procedure or treatment is known as:

-A. An anomaly.
+A. An accident.

 C. An adverse outcome.